tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 configuration preconfigured.

-When a client wants to establish a TLS session with some backend server, it constructs a secret ClientHello, referred to as the ClientHelloInner.
+When a client wants to establish a TLS session with some backend server, it constructs a private ClientHello, referred to as the ClientHelloInner.
 The client then constructs a public ClientHello, referred to as the ClientHelloOuter.
 The ClientHelloOuter contains innocuous values for sensitive extensions and an "encrypted_client_hello" extension